 The operational highlights of the Company during the year are as follows:-

 During the year your Company has received a work order worth of Rs.
 350 crore approx.from TATA STEELS LIMITED for transportation of their raw materials and miningproducts from Joda/ NOMA Mandi.
 The work order is received for further 3 years fromSeptember 2020 to August 2023.
 We have successfully completed the work order worth ofRs.356 Crores approx. from TATA STEELS LIMITED for transportation of their rawmaterials and mining products from its Sukinda mines situated in Odisha.
 We have completedthe said work order in the month of August 2020.

 Partial truck load Sundry Movement has decreased from 54.26 % in the previous year2018-19 to 48.32 % in the current year 2019-20.

 Full truck load has increased from 45.74% in the previous FY 2018-19 to 51.68% in thecurrent FY 2019-20.

 The Company is looking to expand its existing 1.5 mn. sq.ft warehousing capabilitiesover the next years across 50 major Indian cities with its Asset Light approach whichincludes owned and leased under management.
 The Warehousing and distribution segment is tobe headed by Mr. Utkarsh Jain.

 Continued focus on improving profitability by moving away from non profitable clients

-Your Company needs Capital for its expansion plans therefore the Board of Director hasdecided to invest the profit into the operation of the Company.
-Hence no dividend isrecommended for the year ended 31st March 2017.
+Your Company needs Capital for its expansion plans therefore the Board of Director hasdecided to invest the profit into the operations of the Company.
+Hence no dividend isrecommended for the financial year ended 31st March 2020.

-The details of the composition terms of reference and number of meetings of the Boardand its Committee held during the financial year 2016-17 are provided in the CorporateGovernance Report annexed to this report.
+The details of the composition terms of reference and number of meetings of the Boardand its Committee held during the financial year 2019-20 are provided in the CorporateGovernance Report.

 8. DIRECTORS AND KEY MANAGERIAL PERSONNEL